sc0ttkclark/admin-bar-disabler/readme.txt

 1. **Admin Bar Disabler Settings** - Set up per-site settings or if this plugin is activated network-wide then you can also set up network-wide settings through the Network Admin.

 == Changelog ==

+= 1.4 - September 3rd, 2018 =
+* Fixed: Roles/capabilities blacklist logic is no longer inverted
+* Fixed: Set priority of show_admin_bar to 999 to prevent conflict with other plugins

 = 1.3 - January 8th, 2015 =
 * Fixed: load_plugin_textdomain usage